lizTheDeveloper/Interview-Prep/README.md

 * Diagramming

 ##Unit Design##
-Problems here are designed to reintroduce students to Object Oriented Programming, as they likely have not written much in the way of classes outside of SQLAlchemy.
+Problems here are designed to reintroduce students to Object Oriented Programming, as they likely have not written much in the way of classes outside of an ORM.
 It will remind them that Objects are a data structure unto themselves.
 It it also meant to introduce students to more complex algorithms, and graph problems.
 Many students may have tackled graph-style problems in their projects, but have likely used a library that handled data structures for them, so will need to be reintroduced to these concepts.

 Weaker students will be mostly focused on understanding the difference between an object and a reference, whereas stronger students will be more focused on complex structures such as red-black trees and graphs.